-- South Austin Combined Neighborhood Plan Implementation: Set aside funding to support implementation of South Austin Combined Neighborhood Plan.
-This project would support implementation of Imagine Austin and the attached South Austin Combined Neighborhood Plan, by providing funding for one or more significant, catalytic projects recommended by the South Austin Combined Neighborhood Plan.
-Funding these projects would leverage additional private sector investment in the area. - Implementation of South Shore Central Master Plan: Construct public improvements that implement the South Shore Central Master Plan.
-Several City plans, adopted and in process, overlap in the South Shore Central Master Plan area (aka: South Central Waterfront).
-These include: two adopted neighborhood plans; all four of the streets which transect the study area are Core Transit Corridors; a City Council initiated small area plan, anticipated for completion in 2016 (the Interim Vision Framework Plan, a precursor to the small area plan, completed in 2014); and the Congress Streetscape project, in process.
-These plans include, or will include, recommendations for infrastructure improvements to promote walkability and greater mobility choices related to all four core transit corridors, improved streetscapes throughout, the introduction of new street connections, new urban trail connections along Bouldin Creek, district-wide implementation of exemplary green infrastructure standards, and otherwise enhanced place-making features within this district.
+Highlighted Project Need: South Austin Combined Neighborhood Plan Implementation: Set aside funding to support implementation of South Austin Combined Neighborhood Plan.
+This project would support implementation of Imagine Austin and the attached South Austin Combined Neighborhood Plan, but providing funding for one or more significant, catalytic projects recommended by the South Austin Combined Neighborhood Plan.
+Funding these projects would leverage additional private sector investment in the area, and would send a signal to the public that the City is serious about implementing its plans.

+Program Subcategory: Implementation of South Central Waterfront Plan: Construct public improvements that implement the South Central Waterfront Plan.
+Several City plans, adopted and in process, overlap in the South Central Waterfront Plan area.
+These include: two adopted neighborhood plans; all four of the streets which transect the study area are Core Transit Corridors; and the South Central Waterfront Plan, adopted by City Council in 2016 (the Interim Vision Framework Plan, a precursor to the small area plan, completed in 2014); and the Congress Streetscape project, in process.
+These plans include recommendations for infrastructure improvements to promote walkability and greater mobility choices related to all four core transit corridors, improved streetscapes throughout, the introduction of new street connections, new urban trail connections along Bouldin Creek, district-wide implementation of exemplary green infrastructure standards, and otherwise enhanced place-making features within this district.
 If these and other needs raised by the public as part of the planning processes are considered early in the development of the project scope and are sufficiently funded, infrastructure improvement projects within this district have an opportunity to not only address mobility-related issues, but also to support place-making and green infrastructure goals established in the plans, and be better coordinated with future planned development in the area.